Lisa Marie Presley: Personal life

+Marriages and divorces

+Danny Keough

+On October 3, 1988, Presley married Chicago-born musician/actor Danny Keough at the Scientology Celebrity Centre in Los Angeles.
+They had dated for three years previously.
+Their honeymoon was upon a cruise ship owned by the Church of Scientology.
+After an early abortion that Presley later claimed was "the stupidest thing she has ever done," the couple had two children: a daughter, Riley Keough (born May 29, 1989, at Saint John's Health Center in Santa Monica, California), and a son, Benjamin Storm Keough (born October 21, 1992, at Humana Women's Hospital in Tampa, Florida).
+Benjamin was delivered according to a Church of Scientology practice called "Silent birth".

+Presley obtained a quickie divorce in the Dominican Republic on May 6, 1994.
+Later that year, Keough considered seeking custody of their two children due to child molestation charges against Michael Jackson, whom Presley married after their divorce.

 In a 2003 interview with The Commercial Appeal, Presley commented on reports that she and Keough were planning to remarry: "Danny is my best friend, always has been, always will be.
 I love him unconditionally, but we are not together.
 It's not like that."
 Keough and Presley became closer again after Presley divorced Michael Jackson.

 In 2005, Danny Keough was a bass guitar player in Presley's band, and also served as her musical mentor.
 Presley still regarded him as a close friend, and he lived in the guest house on Presley's property.
 Presley described her relationship with Keough after they separated: "I don't know how, but we've managed to stay close.
 There's others that I have pain or betrayal associated with that I won't have anything to do with.
 But he and I had a special thing.
 Unconditional."
+Presley told People in 2005 that she and Danny Keough were like brother and sister.
+In addition, Presley commented on her relationship with Keough: "Ultimately this is a good message to send out to people: You don't have to put your crap on your kids even if you are not together.
+You can still be civilized."
+Presley remained close friends with Danny Keough until her death in 2023 at the age of 54.

+Presley's daughter, Riley, married Ben Smith-Petersen in 2015.
+In 2022, their daughter Tupelo, Presley's grandchild, was born.

+Benjamin Keough died on July 12, 2020, at the age of 27 in Calabasas, California, from a self-inflicted gunshot wound.
+The Los Angeles County Medical Examiner's Office listed his death as a suicide.
+Presley was distraught by her son's death, and was never the same afterward.